goblimey/learn-unix/README.md

 in a series of short sessions.

-The learn software was aimed at an American audience, colleagues at Bell labs in the nineteen seventies.
+The learn software was aimed at an American audience, specifically colleagues at Bell labs in the nineteen seventies.
 Some of the lessons contain a cultural bias as a result.
-One of them requires a knowledge of baseball stars ofthe day.
+One requires a knowledge of baseball stars of the day.
 I suspect that many Americans might have difficulty answering that one today.

 Another lesson asks about "an unsuccessful English king".